waywardphilosopher/lookingforwisdom/content/posts/philosophy-of-giving.md

 +++
 categories = ["Philosopher Files"] date = 2021-11-11T10:00:00Z
-description = ""
 draft = false
 image = "/images/coles.jpeg"
 slug = "philosophy-of-giving"
-summary = "Christmas is on the way, and you are facing your biggest philosophical challenge of the year: what gift do you get for a man like Uncle Pedro?" tags = ["Philosopher Files"] title = "The Philosophy of Giving"
+description = "Christmas is on the way, and you are facing your biggest philosophical challenge of the year: what gift do you get for a man like Uncle Pedro?" tags = ["Philosopher Files"] title = "The Philosophy of Giving"